 Well-Architected Framework

-Resource decommissioning is the process of safely removing or deleting infrastructure components, applications, or services that are no longer needed or have reached end-of-life.
-You should remove unused or obsolete resources such as servers, databases, images, IAM, and other infrastructure components.
+Resource decommissioning is the process of safely removing infrastructure components, applications, or services that are no longer needed or have reached end-of-life.
+Without a decommissioning practice, unused resources accumulate, increase costs, and expand your security attack surface.

 To successfully decommission resources, you need to create a well-defined plan that includes dependency analysis, stakeholder communication, and a gradual removal process.
-Depending on how your infrastructure implementation is done, either manually or automatically, you may need to adjust your decommissioning approach.
+Depending on whether you implement your infrastructure manually or with automation tools, you may need to adjust your decommissioning approach.

 Find resources to decommission

-Before you begin decommissioning resources, you need to identify which resources exist in your environment and determine which ones are candidates for removal.
-This discovery phase helps you avoid accidentally removing resources that are still in use and ensures you target the right components for decommissioning.
+Before you begin decommissioning resources, you need to identify which resources exist in your environment and determine which ones to remove.

-If you're using HCP Terraform, you can use the workspace explorer feature to gain visibility into the resThat ources your organization manages with Terraform.
-The explorer provides a visual representation of your infrastructure, making it easier to identify resources that you no longer need.
+If you're using HCP Terraform, you can use the workspace explorer feature to see all resources your organization manages with Terraform.
+The explorer visualizes your infrastructure, helping you identify unused resources.

 Create a dependency plan

-Your plan should analyze which services, applications, or other resources rely on the components you plan to remove.
-Your plan will lower the risk of unexpected outages by identifying and addressing dependencies before decommissioning.
+Analyze which services, applications, or other resources depend on the components you plan to remove.
+Identifying and addressing dependencies before decommissioning lowers the risk of unexpected outages.

 If you are using infrastructure as code tools like Terraform, you can use a dependency graph to understand resource relationships.
-This graph can help you visualize connections between resources and identify potential impacts of removing specific components.
+The graph shows connections between resources and highlights the potential impact of removing specific components.

 The following command creates a dependency graph of your Terraform resources: